kyma-project/community/guidelines/content-guidelines/links-in-docs.md

 If the `{type}` doesn't exist, the pattern has the form of `/{type-of-topic}/{id}#{title}-{title}-{header}`.
 If you want to create a reference to the whole `{type}`, the pattern has the form of `/{type-of-topic}/{id}#{type}-{type}`.

 >**TIP:** You can copy the reference to the documentation directly from the website.
-See the different topic reference to the Helm Broker details document:
+See the cross-topic reference to the Helm Broker details document:

 ![Different topic reference](../../assets/reference-2.png)